penmasters/zabbix-book/docs/ch02-zabbix-installation/external-authentication.md

 In `Users | Authentication` we need to do two things:

-- Set `Default authentication` to *LDAP*.
-When JIT is turned off then type of authentication is defined based on the *User group* a user that tries to login belongs to.
-In case of JIT the user does not exist in ZAbbix yet thus obviously does not belong to any *User group* so *Default* method authentication is used and we want it to be *LDAP*.
+- Set `Default authentication` to _LDAP_.
+When JIT is turned off then type of authentication is defined based on the _User group_ a user that tries to login belongs to.
+In case of JIT the user does not exist in ZAbbix yet thus obviously does not belong to any _User group_ so _Default_ method authentication is used and we want it to be _LDAP_.

 - Provide `Deprovisioned users group`.
-This group must be literally *disabled* otherwise you won’t be able to select it here.
-This is the Zabbix user group where all *de-provisioned* users will be put into so effectively will get disabled from accessing Zabbix.
+This group must be literally _disabled_ otherwise you won't be able to select it here.
+This is the Zabbix user group where all _de-provisioned_ users will be put into so effectively will get disabled from accessing Zabbix.

   ![Default authentication](ch02.9-ldap-default-authentication.png){ align=center }